Basilica of Santa Croce Tour

-Our Santa Croce tour starts from the square in front of the basilica, a very important place in Florentine history both because it has witnessed the unfolding of events related to famous men – among many, Dante Alghieri and Giuliano de ‘Medici – and because in this day the square is the setting for the ‘Calcio fiorentino’ (the historic Florentine football), one of the oldest and most exciting traditions in the city.
+Our Santa Croce tour starts from the square facing the basilica, a very important place in Florentine history both because it has witnessed the unfolding of events related to famous men – among many, Dante Alghieri and Giuliano de ‘Medici – and because in this day the square is the setting for the Calcio fiorentino (the historic Florentine football), one of the oldest and most exciting traditions in the city.

-We will see the famous burials of the church starting with that of Michelangelo, decorated with allegories of the Arts in which he was the undisputed master: Painting, Sculpture and Architecture.
-It will be interesting to find out why the position of this tomb is somehow connected to the large altar on its left and which is where, in a canvas representing the Ascent on the Calvary, a man has very the features of Michelangelo Buonarroti …
+Entering inside the Basilica, what first catches your attention will be its majesty.
+Well, it is important to know that Santa Croce Basilica is the largest Franciscan church in the world: the length of the building is a hundred and fifteen metres and its width is thirty-eight metres.
+We will see the famous burials of the church starting by that of Michelangelo, decorated with allegories representing the Arts in which he was the undisputed master: Painting, Sculpture and Architecture.
+It will be interesting to find out why the position of this tomb is somehow connected to the large altar on its left and which is where, in a canvas representing the Ascent on the Calvary, a man has the very features of Michelangelo Buonarroti … We will then go to discover the Galileo Galilei’s tomb, the founder of modern science and the man who, according to what Ugo Foscolo in the Sepolcri wrote, «saw / under the ethereal pavilion rotate / more worlds, and the Sun radiating them motionlessly […] ».

-Galileo’s tomb and the strange correspondence with Michelangelo ...
+Galileo’s tomb and the strange correspondence with Michelangelo’s

-We will then go to discover the Galileo Galilei’s tomb, the founder of modern science and the man who, according to what Ugo Foscolo in the Sepolcri says – an Italian poem dedicated to the tombs of Santa Croce –, «saw / under the ethereal pavilion rotate / more worlds , and the Sun radiating them motionless […] ».
-The statues of the allegories that surmounting the tomb symbolize the disciplines studied by the scientist, but they had to be three and not just two as we see today: in addition to Geometry and Astronomy, Philosophy should have completed the decoration of the tomb; for a reason that we will discover, the ecclesiastical authorities did not give permission to add it …
+The statues of the allegories surmounting the tomb symbolize the disciplines studied by the scientist, but they had to be three and not just two as we see today: in addition to Geometry and Astronomy, Philosophy should have completed the decoration of the tomb; for a reason that we will discover, the ecclesiastical authorities did not give permission to add it …

 Where Stendhal’s Syndrome began…